Unic0rn0ver10ad/vibelympics/README.md

 2. Select the repository source (PyPI or NPM)
 3. Click "Run audit" or press Enter
 4. View real-time progress and findings in the log
-5. PDF report is generated automatically
+5. CycloneDX SBOM and PDF report are generated automatically in the artifacts directory

 ## Project Structure